Search features

 itenour Email Email More info More Info

 ECON 401.
 MONEY AND BANKING.
 A study of money and credit.
 Inflation, interest rates, and various monetary and banking regimes will be investigated.
 Prerequisites: Economics 101 and 102.
-Fall semester only, three hours.
+Three hours.

 a section of the MONEY & BANKING course in Economics - ECON